 At the end of the trip, we could encourage the challenger persona to share pictures of their trip on social media.
 Now, they’ve officially gone full circle – it’s back to the ‘before’ section of the wheel to try and convince them to take another trip.

 We hope our micro-moments wheel will help you understand and act upon insights about your customer journeys.
-Get in touch if you would like help with making more moments effective during your marketing strategy.
-Our micro-moments wheel template is available on our Resources page for you to have a go!
+Get in touch if you would like to help with making more moments effective during your marketing strategy.
+Download your free template to get going with creating your own micro-moments wheel.